Editorial policy

 Updates and corrections

-Pages are dated; check the “Updated” line in the footer of each guide.
+Pages carry material update dates in their metadata, sitemap entries, and guide footers where the format supports it.
 Material corrections are noted inline (“Updated 2026-XX-XX: previously stated X; revised after finding Y”).
 If you spot something wrong, email admin@hatchmath.com.

 Affiliate relationships

-Phase 1 of the site ships with zero affiliate links.
-Once equipment buying guides ship in phase 2, contextual affiliate references to Chewy and Amazon may appear inside sourced editorial — never as the primary framing of a page, never as “best of” listicles.
+HatchMath currently has zero affiliate links.
+If equipment buying guides or product references are added later, contextual affiliate references to retailers such as Chewy, Amazon, Tractor Supply, or Premier 1 may appear inside sourced editorial — never as the primary framing of a page, never as “best of” listicles.
 See disclosures for the current state.